 Interviewing is a skill, and with preparation and practice you can get through even the toughest interview questions.
 Many applicants don’t realize how critical preparation is – please don’t expect to walk in and “wing it” successfully.
 Preparation and practice is the key to developing the skills to make the most of any interview situation.

-Each month during the academic year, the iSchool hosts informal online workshops for current students and alumni via Zoom.
+Throughout the academic year, the iSchool hosts informal online workshops for current students and alumni via Zoom.
 These workshops allow for an interactive question and answer discussion with a focus on different topics, such as resume writing, telephone interviewing, and the job search.
 These workshops are recorded and archived for viewing at your convenience.

 The SJSU Career Center is a great resource for students, alumni, and employers.
 It is chock-full of important information for job seekers and serves as a recruitment tool for employers.
 You can browse job openings, post new opportunities and access SJSU Handshake.